patrickemonts/personal-webpage/content/authors/admin/_index.md

 first_name: Patrick
 email: ""
 ---
-I am a postdoctoral researcher in Jordi Tura's group at the University of Leiden.
+I am a Junior Research Group Leader at the Institute for Complex Quantum Systems at Ulm University.
+My group is focuses on combining quantum information with many-body quantum physics.
 My research is focused on numerical algorithms, especially tensor networks, and spans different fields ranging from quantum information to lattice gauge theories.

+Additionally, I am a guest researcher in Leiden University, collaborating closely with the group for applied quantum algorithms (aQa).
 {style="text-align: justify;"}